Ashy flycatcher: Description

+The species may be confused with several other flycatchers that share its range.
+The grey tit-flycatcher can be distinguished from the present species by a combination of its white-edged dark tail and foraging behaviour; the grey tit-flycatcher gleans insects from leaves, compared to the ashy flycatcher's more active method of sallying for insects.
+The African dusky flycatcher can be told apart by its larger head and more rounded, dumpy, and, according to some observers, "cuter" appearance.

+In the east-central portion of its range, the ashy flycatcher may also be confused with the white-eyed slaty flycatcher; the latter species is usually larger, with a longer tail and a differently coloured bill, blue at the base and black at the tip.
+The white-eyed slaty flycatcher also has a more prominent white eye-ring, although the extent of the ring varies between individuals and may not be diagnostic.
+The dusky-blue flycatcher, which co-occurs with the ashy flycatcher, is generally darker in colour, with an especially dark breast, no eye-ring, and a thicker white line above the eyes.

 Vocalisations

 The ashy flycatcher is a widespread species, but very little variation in vocalisations has been observed through its range.
 It has a varied repertoire of call types and many different calls.
 The dawn song consists of 5–7 notes that typically start at a high pitch before going down and then up again.
 Phrases typically repeat every 3–5 phrases.
 It is given at dawn in complete darkness for at least 30 minutes from a high canopy level on a fixed perch.
 After sunrise, birds switch from the dawn song to the day song, which consists of 3–8 short staccato notes.
 Other songs include the warbling song.

-Ashy flycatchers also have a variety of calls, including short peeps and chirps, a high-pitched wheeze, and other notes.
+The ashy flycatcher's calls include short peeps and chirps, a high-pitched wheeze, and other notes.
 A piercing, slightly descending hiss is used as an alarm, often uttered to warn of approaching predators.
 It is very similar to the alarm calls of other species of birds and is an interspecific call.
 A distress call, consisting of a shrill, high-pitched, and buzzing note, is given when birds are in panic or stressed.
 Males also snap wings and bill when observers approach their offspring.
 Chicks give a high-pitched begging call, which has also been described as a "shrill, short, rattling squeak".